Skip to main content

 Contents

 At low frequencies (<50 MHz), the signals remain within the data characterization limits, and the circuit board performs as intended.
-When speed increases impedance mismatching, crosstalk, reflections, ringing, and ground bounce issues are seen due to the effects of higher frequencies.
-These factors not only affect the digital properties but also the analog properties of the system.
-These issues are commonly noticed these days due to the increasing data rates for I/O and memory interfaces.
-Practically, these problems can be avoided by implementing high-speed layout design rules or by employing state-of-the-art PCB design services.
+When speed increases, impedance mismatching, crosstalk, reflections, ringing, and ground bounce issues are seen due to the effects of higher frequencies.
+These factors affect not only the digital properties but also the analog characteristics of the system.

 What is a high-speed signal?

 Signals with frequencies above 50 MHz are considered high-speed signals (clock signals).
-Ideally, a clock signal is a square wave, but it is practically impossible to change its ‘LOW’ level to a ‘HIGH’ level (and vice versa), instantly.
-It has a specific rise and fall time due to which it appears to be a trapezoid in the time domain.
-It is worth noticing that the amplitude of the higher frequency harmonics of the clock signal in the frequency domain depends upon its rise and fall time.
-If the rise time is longer, the magnitude of the harmonics will become smaller.
+Ideally, a clock signal is a square wave, but it is practically impossible to change its ‘LOW’ level to a ‘HIGH’ level (and vice versa) instantly.
+It has a specific rise and fall time, which makes it appear to be a trapezoid in the time domain.

 High-Speed PCB Design Guide - Cover Image